-Akhdan Adityo Latri, Rajwa Khaicirinu Riyanto, Muhammad Bintang Firdaus, and Muhammad Gaung Syah Arjuna with the title "Workers' Rights in the Gig Economy Era: Legal Protection for Freelance and Contract Workers".
-15 Then there is research from Rengga Kusuma Putra, Adi Suryo Ramadhan, Greget Widhiati, Tri Imalia, and Kapsah in a study entitled "Legal Protection for Gig Economy Workers: A Civil Law Perspective in Indonesia".16
+Previous research on gig economy workers has been carried out, including in the following research.
+First, research by Qolbi Hanif Fadhlulloh, Aidul Fitriciada Azhari, and Rizka in a study entitled "Comparison of the Legal Status of Gig Economy Workers in Indonesia, the Netherlands, and the United Kingdom".(Fadhlulloh, Azhari, & Rizka, 2023) Next, research conducted by Akhdan Adityo Latri, Rajwa Khaicirinu Riyanto, Muhammad Bintang Firdaus, and Muhammad Gaung Syah Arjuna with the title "Workers' Rights in the Gig Economy Era: Legal Protection for Freelance and Contract Workers".(Latri, Riyanto, Firdaus, & Arjuna, 2024) Then there is research from Rengga Kusuma Putra, Adi Suryo Ramadhan, Greget Widhiati, Tri Imalia, and Kapsah in a study entitled "Legal Protection for Gig Economy Workers: A Civil Law Perspective in Indonesia".(R. K. Putra, Ramadhan, Widhiati, Imalia, & Kapsah, 2024)

 The difference between the researcher's research and the previous study is that the researcher's research has a regional coverage in Southeast Asia and focuses on the comparison of legal policies in Indonesia, Malaysia, and Singapore using a comparative study method.
-This study not only analyzes the regulations that apply in each country, but also identifies the advantages and disadvantages of the legal approach applied.
+This study not only analyzes the regulations that apply in each country, but so identifies the advantages and disadvantages of the legal approach applied.
 Thus, this study is expected to provide broader insight into the pattern of legal protection for gig economy workers in this region and develop more comprehensive recommendations for policymakers in improving the welfare and legal protection of gig workers, especially in the three countries.
 So that the results and recommendations will be different from previous research.